RyanThomason/RyanThomason.github.io/README.md

 1. First thing that I am going to do is install a theme for the desktop.
 Im going to install the materia theme.
 I am also going to install this one program called i3lock.
 Basically with i3lock you can lock the pc and it go to a lock screen and then you just enter password and it will unlock.
 To do this I will use the following command:
     - **sudo pacman -S materia-gtk-theme i3lock**
     - Then I just have to go to settings and change to the materia theme
-    - For the i3lock I am going to setup a keyboard shortcut in the settings.
+    - For the i3lock I am going to setup a keyboard shortcut in the settings and also an alias for terminal.
 I am going to have the command it run be:
         - **i3lock -i /home/ryan/Pictures/lockscreen.png**
     - This will show that lockscreen.png as the picture.